 As part of the rental property process, landlords must complete several different types of inspections.
 Although these take place at different times and for different reasons, the ultimate goal is to protect you, the tenant, and the property.
 In addition, detailed inspections help landlords discover maintenance issues before they become emergency repairs and ensure that tenants are following all lease terms.
-Continue reading below as we walk landlords through the types of inspections and why they are vital to your success.
+Continue reading below as we walk landlords through the types of inspections recommended by Philadelphia property managers and why they are vital to your success.

 Types of Inspections for Your Rental Property